MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/dev-guidelines-copilot-agents.md

 > [!IMPORTANT]
 >
-> * Plugins for Microsoft 365 Copilot are in preview and work only in Microsoft 365 Copilot.
+> * Agents for Microsoft 365 Copilot are in preview and work only in Microsoft 365 Copilot.
 > * Message extension agents are in preview.
 > * Message extensions agents in Microsoft 365 Copilot are in public preview for Microsoft Word and PowerPoint.
 > * Ensure that Microsoft 365 Copilot is available for your organization.
 You have two ways to get a developer environment for Microsoft 365 Copilot:
 >   * A sandbox Microsoft 365 tenant with Microsoft 365 Copilot (available in limited preview through [TAP membership](https://developer.microsoft.com/microsoft-365/tap)).
 >   * An enterprise customer production environment with Microsoft 365 Copilot licenses.
-> For more information about validation guidelines for Copilot agents to increase their chance for being listed on the Team Store, see [validation guidelines for Copilot agents](../concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md).
+> For more information about validation guidelines for agents to increase their chance for being listed on the Team Store, see [validation guidelines for agents](../concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md).

-Microsoft 365 plugins provide integration with various Microsoft 365 products, such as Teams and Outlook.
+Microsoft 365 agents provide integration with various Microsoft 365 products, such as Teams and Outlook.
 The integration helps users to search or create content in external systems.
-Message extension plugins allow Microsoft 365 Copilot to interact with APIs from other software and services through a bot.
+Message extension agents allow Microsoft 365 Copilot to interact with APIs from other software and services through a bot.
 With Microsoft 365 Copilot, you can:

 * Search for the latest information or record.
 For example, the latest incident ticket or survey results.
 * Summarize information based on multiple records.
 For example, summarize all incident tickets related to the project Northwind.